Mark Esper: Temporary appointment and nomination

 Trump announced the appointment of Esper as Acting Secretary of Defense on June 18, 2019, after Acting Secretary Patrick Shanahan decided to withdraw his nomination.
 Four days later, it was announced that Trump would nominate Esper to serve as Secretary of Defense in a permanent capacity.
 On July 15, 2019, the White House formally sent his nomination to the Senate.
-Following his formal nomination, Esper was replaced as Acting Defense Secretary by Secretary of the Navy Richard Spencer, as the Federal Vacancies Reform Act of 1998 prevented Esper from serving as acting secretary while his nomination was formally under consideration.
-During that period, Esper reverted to his position as Secretary of the Army.
 The Senate Committee on Armed Services scheduled a hearing on the nomination for the next day.
-On July 22, 2019, the Senate voted 85–6 to invoke cloture on his nomination.
-On July 23, 2019, his nomination was confirmed by a vote of 90–8.

-Tenure

-Esper has said that his operating positions as Secretary of Defense would be apolitical, in keeping with the National Defense Strategy formulated in 2018 by his predecessor Jim Mattis.